 Spray paint must penetrate the surface (just a bit) to stick, so to improve the adhesion rate, lightly sand the glass surface with fine-grit sandpaper.
 Fine-grit sandpaper creates small holes (unnoticeable) that the spray paint can penetrate.

 You can also prime the glass surface before applying spray paint to improve the adhesion rate.

 What Spray Paint Types Can You Use Over Glass?

 You can use acrylic enamel spray paint over glass as it sticks well to non-porous surfaces and produces a glossy finish that protects the surface from different elements.

-While most spray paints will not retain the finish on glass after 18 months, spray acrylic enamel can last for over 3 years on heavily used glass (doors).
-It can last over 6 years on decorative glass vases that don’t see much action or movement.
+While most spray paints will not retain their finish on glass after 18 months, spray acrylic enamel can last for over 3 years on heavily used surfaces.
+It can last over 6 years on decorative surfaces that don’t see much action or movement.

-Spray acrylic enamel is easy to spray on, dries quickly, and has a bright color.
-Artists use spray paint to add detail and color.
-It comes in various sheen and colors, so there is a broad list to pick from.
-In addition, you can mix spray acrylic enamel with other paints due to its absorbent qualities.
+Spray acrylic enamel is easy to spray, dries quickly, and has a bright color.
+Artists use it to add detail and color.
+It comes in various sheens and colors, so there is a broad list to pick from.
+In addition, you can mix it with other paints due to its absorbent qualities.

 However, spray acrylic enamel only produces a glossy finish.
-If you want a dry, flat, or matte finish, you must pick a water-based paint.
-You can also go for liquid chalk or craft paints.
+If you want a dry, flat, or matte finish, use water-based spray paint.

 How To Spray Paint Glass?